-After you finish shifting and drive MBISTDSHIFT LOW, the controller then resumes testing where it stopped as Figure 2-12 shows.
+After you finish shifting and drive MBISTDSHIFT LOW, the controller then resumes testing where it stopped as Figure 2-12 on page 2-14 shows.
 This process continues until the test algorithm completes.
 A fault can cause a failure to occur several times during a given test algorithm.
 The fault might be logged multiple times depending on the number of reads performed by the algorithm and the exact nature of the fault.